AB v CD (Australia): Judgment

 After receiving extensive written submissions, the High Court regarded the 'only arguable issue' underpinning the various grounds of appeal was whether 'it was no longer possible adequately to protect the safety of EF and her children in the event of disclosure'.
 The court invited arguments from the Police as to further detailed evidence of what could be done to secure the safety of Gobbo and her children in the event of disclosure.
 In effect, the police submitted that Gobbo agreeing to enter into a witness protection program would be a possible solution to that issue.

 Following that submission, the High Court invited oral arguments, and subsequently delivered a unanimous judgement ordering that special leave be revoked.

-The court said of the Lawyer X scandal generally; 'it is greatly to be hoped that it will never be repeated'.
-They went on to say:'(Gobbo's) actions in purporting to act as counsel for the Convicted Persons while covertly informing against them were fundamental and appalling breaches of (her) obligations as counsel to her clients and of (her) duties to the court.
-Likewise, Victoria Police were guilty of reprehensible conduct in knowingly encouraging (Gobbo) to do as she did and were involved in sanctioning atrocious breaches of the sworn duty of every police officer to discharge all duties imposed on them faithfully and according to law without favour or affection, malice or ill-will.

-As a result, the prosecution of each Convicted Person was corrupted in a manner which debased fundamental premises of the criminal justice system.'